-Of the subordinated liabilities in a total amount of $\in$ 574 million, $\in$ 431 million are eligible for regulatory purposes.
+Of the subordinated liabilities in a total amount of \in 489.5 million, \in 443 million are eligible for regulatory purposes.
 This results from the reduced inclusion of issues maturing in less than two years.
-Certificates in the amount of $\in$ 157 million mature in up to five years, while certificates in the amount of $\in$ 274 million mature after more than five years.
-Interest was paid on subordinated liabilities at an average rate of 4.00 %.
+Certificates in the amount of \in 89 million mature in up to five years, while issues in the amount of \in 354 million will mature after more than five years.
+Interest was paid on subordinated liabilities at an average rate of 4.88 %.